dmbarbour/wikilon/README.md

 * each page is a word
 * dependencies between words become links

 Wikilon can host multiple dictionaries, e.g. to support forking and unstable vs. stable branches.
 Each dictionary is given a name and URI, under `/d/dictName`.
-Dictionaries can be exported to a file or imported, providing a simple basis for backup.
-Internally, Wikilon keeps an extensive history for each dictionary to resist corruption or attack and support future study of how software develops.
-Wikilon is configured to favor one dictionary as the 'master'.
-Mostly, this provides control over the front page, favicons, CSS, and other special content based on definitions of specific words such as `wikilon:FrontPage`.
-Any dictionary may be viewed as master via `/d/dictName/wiki` URIs.

-As a software platform, Wikilon supports several [application models](docs/ApplicationModel.md). **Dictionary applications** provide ad-hoc 'views' of a dictionary and might serve as spreadsheets, interactive documentation, cross-compiled programs, blogs, images, music.
-Also, Wikilon can host or deploy **Abstract Virtual Machines** (AVMs), which effectively extends server-side state and communication patterns.
-This may be useful when modeling certain kinds of applications (e.g. a chat server or multi-user dungeon).

-Ultimately, Wikilon should be tailorable for use as a web server, game server, robotics controller, etc... while providing a very different (and hopefully better!) programmer experience compared to conventional systems.
-However, at the moment Awelon Bytecode (ABC) lacks performance-competitive compilers and interpreters.
-Until this changes, I would not recommend Wikilon for serious use.
+As a software platform, Wikilon supports a few [application models](docs/ApplicationModel.md).

+First, with sufficient tooling, dictionaries can be used as [spreadsheets](http://en.wikipedia.org/wiki/Spreadsheet) or [notebook-style apps](http://en.wikipedia.org/wiki/IPython).
+Words correspond to functions.
+Much like cells in a spreadsheet, pure functions can be rendered for human consumption through typeful views:

+* a function of type `ℝ²→Color` could be rendered as an image
+* a function of type `∀e.e→(Text*e)` renders as static text
+* a function of type `ℝ→ℝ` can be rendered as a graph or table
+* a function of type `QueryString→SVG` renders as an HTTP form

+Typeful views may be supported with some naming conventions for words.
+A lot of static content (blogs, images, etc.) can be modeled this way, and a lot of useful features can be oriented towards editing the dictionaries.

+Second, interactive content is viable with appropriate types, e.g. a simple interactive fiction (or any command-line app) could be modeled using a function of type `µState.(Text→(Text*State))` with the text input corresponding to the user command string.
+A different types might be more suitable for ad-hoc web applications.
+Wikilon should ultimately be able to cross-compile a lot of interactive content: simple games, calculators, [unhosted web apps](https://unhosted.org/), etc..

+Third, Wikilon will also serve as a host for *abstract virtual machines* (AVMs).
+AVMs use a simple value for state, and communicate (or perform effects) via message passing through a simple [network model](docs/NetworkModel.md).
+AVMs are necessary whenever developers want to extend Wikilon with ad-hoc server-side state, e.g. for a chat server or a multi-user dungeon.
+Using many small AVMs can limit entanglement compared to image-based programming environments.
+A long term goal will be to compile AVMs into hypervisor-layer [unikernels](https://queue.acm.org/detail.cfm?id=2566628).

+Between these approaches, Wikilon should be tailorable into arbitrary new applications or services.

 Related:

 * [Awelon Object (AO) language](docs/AboutAO.md)
 * [Awelon Bytecode (ABC)](docs/AboutABC.md)
 * [Awelon Project vision](docs/AwelonProject.md)

+## Caveats

+Awelon Bytecode (ABC) lacks sufficient work on optimizers or compilers, and is simply not performance competitive at this time.
+At this time, I won't recommend Wikilon for serious use where performance is a major concern.
+Eventually, this condition should change.
+One goal with Wikilon is to bootstrap the compilers and optimizers and other tools, and perhaps bootstrap Wikilon itself.

 ## Setup and Configuration